-The doors to the first pair of cars opens and slams shut as five guys climb out and walk to face the second pair of cars.
+The doors to the first pair of cars open and slam shut as five guys climb out and walk to face the second pair of cars.
 I take a moment to gawk at the guys, but don’t miss how the other student witnessing the scene are staring as well.
 The guys all seem to be mainly dressed in fancy coats and tailored pants.
 I can picture the painting.
 Arrogance, I’d call it with tan, beige and macho colours flamboyantly taking over.
 But, the artwork in my head pauses when the guy in the middle catches my attention.
-With his bronze brown hair, and eyes that I know all the way from here are an unbelievably dark brown, he looks a bit more confident.
+With his copper brown hair, and eyes that I know all the way from here are an unbelievably dark brown, he looks a bit more confident.
 His broad shoulders are pushed back as he stands up straight.

 Jessy grabs my arm as she shuffles out from behind me.
 “We’ve got to move,” she says urgently and turns me away from the view of the five guys.
 When she has me turned, we’re facing the other pair of cars just as another group of five guys climb out.

 My mind takes in everything I see.
 I use colours and textures and emotions to paint myself a mental image of what is going on.
 A splash of cruelty is stained upon Leather Leader’s sneer.
-Pride and wealth is sketched onto Coat Leader’s smirk.
+Pride and wealth are sketched onto Coat Leader’s smirk.

 “Shit,” Jessy breathes and pulls me to the side.
 We stand glued to car – like we’re hoping to blend in.
 The cold metal bites at my palms and I wonder if it’s okay to breathe.